 19. G.O.Ms.No.97, HM&FW (A1) Dept., Dt: 07-06-2017

-3. Further in the reference 13th read above, the Government have decided to provide comprehensive health coverage to the working and retired Journalists in Telangana State similar to the Employees Health Scheme while issuing guidelines for implementation of ‘Working and retired Journalists Scheme’ by Aarogysri Health Care Trust.
+3. Further in reference 13th read above, the Government has decided to provide comprehensive health coverage to the working and retired Journalists in Telangana State similar to the Employees Health Scheme while issuing guidelines for implementation of ‘Working and retired Journalists Scheme’ by Aarogysri Health Care Trust.

-4. Government have appointed Chief Executive Officer in reference 14th read above, and reference 15th read above, to execute, supervise and implement the EHS & JHS Schemes while separating the scheme from Aarogyasri Scheme.
+4. The government has appointed Chief Executive Officer in reference 14th read above, and reference 15th read above, to execute, supervise and implement the EHS & JHS Schemes while separating the scheme from Aarogyasri Scheme.
 In Aarogyasri Health Care Trust two schemes will be implemented simultaneously with two Chief Executive Officers, executing their specific schemes;

 1) Chief Executive Officer, Aarogyasri Scheme

 2) Chief Executive Officer, Employees/Journalists Health Scheme.

 5. The AHCT Executive Board has reviewed the implementation of the Employees Health Scheme and Journalist Health Scheme on 22-10-2016 and felt that a Committee shall be formed to review on the packages (Medical, Surgical) and providing outpatient treatment.
 Accordingly, the AHCT Board have constituted the Committee with the following members.

 1) Vice-Chancellor & Supdt.
 MGM General Hospital, Warangal.